 Under the STAR program, New York City's more than 3 million resident personal income taxpayers will receive a flat refundable credit and a rate reduction.
-Local taxpayer savings will total \$595 million in 2005-06, which will be reimbursed to the City in three equal installments on or before September 15, December 15 and March 15.
+Total local taxpayer savings will be \$595 million, which will be reimbursed to the City in three equal installments on or before September 15, December 15 and March 15.